Taxon: Hierarchical Tax Code Prediction with Semantically Aligned LLM Expert Guidance: Experiments

-\paragraph{Leaf-Level Evaluation} At the leaf level, we focus on whether the final predicted label corresponds to the correct tax code, since taxation decisions ultimately operate at the most specific level.
-While most records are annotated at leaf nodes, a small fraction contain only partial paths due to incomplete metadata.
-In such cases, the deepest annotated node is treated as the \textit{effective leaf label}.
-Similarly, if a model prediction terminates before reaching a leaf, the farthest predicted node is taken as its effective leaf prediction.
-The $F_{1}$ score, computed over these effective leaf labels, quantifies practical relevance and end-task correctness.
+At the leaf level, we focus on end-task correctness which evaluates whether the final prediction matches the correct tax code, since taxation decisions operate at the most specific level.
+For samples with partial annotations due to incomplete metadata, we treat the deepest annotated node as the \textit{effective leaf label}.
+If a prediction stops early (e.g., due to low confidence), the farthest predicted node is used as the effective leaf prediction.
+We compute $F_{1}$ over these effective leaf labels to quantify end-task correctness.